Adnuntius/android_sdk/README.md

 # Adnuntius Android SDK

-Adnuntius Android SDK is an ios sdk which allows business partners to embed Adnuntius ads in their native android applications.
+Adnuntius Android SDK is an android sdk which allows business partners to embed Adnuntius ads in their native android applications.

 ## Integration